-- Model risks

-- Operational risks
+- · Operational risks

-- Technology and Data risks
+- Information Technology (IT) and Security risks

-- Financial control and strategic risks
+- Data risks

-- Financial crime risks
+- Financial Crime risks

-- Regulatory Compliance risks
+- · Regulatory Compliance risks

 The Bank defines non-financial risk events as non-financial risks, which have occurred and have resulted in financial losses/gains or could have resulted in financial losses/gains (a near miss event).
-Non-financial risk event may also have a reputational impact, customer impact or regulatory impact.
+Non-financial risk event may also have a reputational impact, customer impact, regulatory impact or market impact.
 The management of non-financial risks enhances the efficiency of the Bank's internal processes and decreases fluctuations in returns.